Check out the menu for the week. Until Monday.......

 Introducing cultural cuisine to your family by cooking a healthy Chinese dish with your kids.
 It’s easy and fun!
 Moo Goo Gai Pan is a delicious, easy-to-make stir-fry chicken dish with mushrooms and other veggies!
 Have your child help you wash the vegetables and measure the ingredients.

-§ Add celery, pea pods, and 1 tsp honey.
-Sugar snap peas are a popular alternative with kids.
+celery, pea pods, and 1 tsp honey.
+Sugar snap peas are a popular alternative

 (food with seeds, nuts)